pad

 Dear Annoyed,

 Tell your son to avoid passing germs by sneezing or coughing into a tissue or napkin.
 If a tissue is not handy, then his sleeve will do, just sneeze into his bent elbow.
-The reason to not cover your mouth with your bare hand is to avoid contaminating the hands and then transfering germs to others by shaking hands or by touching surfaces and objects.
+The reason to not cover your mouth with your bare hand is to avoid contaminating the hands and then transferring germs to others by shaking hands or by touching surfaces and objects.

 1. Turn away from people when about to cough or sneeze.